 - How much hands-on time will the flip require?
 Is that a passive or active investment?

 No, flipping money isn’t the same as gambling.

 The main difference is your ability to control the outcome of a money flip versus a gamble.

 In gambling, your payout is based entirely on luck and chance.
 For example, let’s say you buy a lottery ticket for $10.

 You have absolutely no control over the outcome of the ticket.
 Nor can you increase your chances of getting a winning ticket.

-On the other hand, flipping is more like running a business than gambling.
+On the other hand, flipping is more similar to discovering how to start a business from scratch than gambling.
 You’ll take calculated risks in your investment.

 Good luck, of course, can help make a flip more successful.
 However, there are a lot of factors you can influence or even outright control to increase your chance of success.